apache/inlong-website/community/how-to-commit.md

 ```

 ### Switch branch
-Switch to committed branch `INLONG-xyz`
+Switch to committed branch `INLONG-XYZ`

 ### New pull request(PR)
 Click `New pull request` or `Compare & pull request`